rtlabs-com/p-net/doc/profinet_basics.rst

 The first digit in the Communication Profile (CP) is the Communication Profile Family (CPF).
 Profinet and Profibus are CPF 3, while for example Ethercat is CPF 12.

+Communication profiles CP 3/1 and CP 3/2 are for Profibus.
+The CP 3/3 was used for the legacy Profinet CBA.

 Real Time Class:

 * Real Time Class 1 Mandatory for conformance class A, B, C
-* Real Time Class 2 (legacy) Only for legacy startup mode
+* Real Time Class 2 (legacy) Only for legacy startup mode for conformance class C.
 * Real Time Class 3 = IRT (Isochronous Real Time) Mandatory for conformance class C
 * Real Time Class UDP  For cross-network real time communication.
 Optional for conformance class A, B, C
 * Real Time Class STREAM for conformance class D.